Adelsamir01/adelsamir01.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Second Year Doctoral Researcher & Graduate Teaching Assistant at <a href='https://kent.ac.uk'>University of Kent</a>
+subtitle: Third Year Doctoral Researcher & Graduate Teaching Assistant at <a href='https://kent.ac.uk'>University of Kent</a>

 profile:
   align: right